Edward Fitzgerald Beale: Ambassador to Austria-Hungary

 President Grant appointed Beale Ambassador to Austria-Hungary, in 1876.
 He served from 1876 to 1877, and displayed a talent for diplomacy.
 His lavish entertaining, tales of the American West, command of foreign languages, and warm personality made Beale and his wife popular figures in the Viennese court.
 His love of horses helped him win the trust of Emperor Franz Joseph I of Austria.
 During his tenure, Beale sent frequent dispatches to the State Department on the war between Turkey and Serbia and the Eastern Question.

 Retirement

-In his retirement, Beale lived at Decatur House in Washington, D.C., with yearly visits to Tejon Ranch and more frequent visits to his horse farm at Ash Hill in Hyattsville, northeast of Washington, D.C.
+In his retirement, Beale lived at Decatur House in Washington, D.C., with yearly visits to Tejon Ranch and more frequent visits to his horse farm at Ash Hill in Hyattsville, Maryland, northeast of Washington, D.C.
 At Ash Hill he entertained friends such as Grant, who kept two Arabian horses stabled there, President Grover Cleveland and Buffalo Bill Cody.
 Ash Hill was listed on the National Register of Historic Places in 1977.

 Beale died at Decatur House in 1893 and is interred at Chester Rural Cemetery in Chester, Pennsylvania.
 His will was witnessed by Ulysses S. Grant and General William Tecumseh Sherman.